OSGeo/PROJ/docs/source/usage/differences.rst

 By default PROJ wraps output longitudes in the range -180 to 180.
-Previous to PROJ 5, this was handled incorrectly when a custom central meridian was set with :option:`+lon`.
+Previous to PROJ 5, this was handled incorrectly when a custom central meridian was set with :option:`+lon_0`.
 This caused a change in sign on the resulting easting as seen below::

     $ proj +proj=merc +lon_0=110